Azure/iot-edge-v1/bindings/dotnet/devdoc/dotnet_bindings_hld.md

         public class MessageBus
         {
             /// <summary>
-            ///     Publish a message into the gateway message bus.
+            ///     Publish a message to the message broker.
             /// </summary>
             /// <param name="message">Object representing the message to be published into the bus.</param>
             /// <returns></returns>